 If you buy a draft beer dispenser, it is very important to keep the lines, keg couplers, and taps clean.
 Otherwise, a build-up of yeast and mold will alter the taste of the beer.
 Inexperienced bar owners sometimes forget this, creating a foamy, poor-quality beer that has an unsavory taste.

-Cleaning the exterior parts of your unit involves a few simple steps.
+Cleaning the exterior parts of your draft beer system involves a few simple steps.
 Make sure every night to clean the tap faucets and the area around them with a brush.
 Bacteria and mold can quickly grow in these areas due to yeast from the beer.
 Also, make sure to put plugs in the taps each night as these prevent contaminants from entering the taps.

 When you go to replace an empty keg, take the opportunity to clean the inside of the beer lines: